Perry County Vehicle Impound Guide

 After 30 Days

-In Tennessee, if a vehicle remains unclaimed for a certain period (often 30 days), the impound lot has the right to sell it at a lien sale to recover the storage fees.
-You will lose your vehicle and potentially still owe money if the sale doesn't cover all the costs.
+In Tennessee, if a vehicle remains unclaimed for a certain period (typically 30 days), the impound lot can initiate a lien sale to recover their costs.
+This means they can sell your vehicle to the public.
+Do not let it reach this point.

 If You Can't Afford the Fees